papertest433/DeepVAD/datasets.md

 ### 2.2.2 RBDR (Region-based Detection Rate) and TBDR (Track-based Detection Rate)[[Paper](https://openaccess.thecvf.com/content_WACV_2020/papers/Ramachandra_Street_Scene_A_new_dataset_and_evaluation_protocol_for_video_WACV_2020_paper.pdf)]

 <p align = "justify">
 The RBDR evaluates the model's ability to accurately localize the spatial extent of anomalies within video frames.
-It is particularly useful for assessing how well a model can identify the regions where anomalies occur.This metric compares the detected anomaly regions with the ground truth annotations to compute a score.
-The comparison is often done using the Intersection over Union (IoU), which measures the overlap between the predicted region and the actual region of the anomaly.A higher RBDR score indicates better spatial localization performance, meaning the model is more accurate in identifying the correct area of the video frame where the anomaly happens.
+It is particularly useful for assessing how well a model can identify the regions where anomalies occur.
+This metric compares the detected anomaly regions with the ground truth annotations to compute a score.
+The comparison is often done using the Intersection over Union (IoU), which measures the overlap between the predicted region and the actual region of the anomaly.
+A higher RBDR score indicates better spatial localization performance, meaning the model is more accurate in identifying the correct area of the video frame where the anomaly happens.
 </p>

 <p align="center">